pagopa/digital-identity-wallet/README.md

 ## 📡 Proximity Presentation

-Credential presentation in close proximity is implemented using **Bluetooth Low Energy (BLE)**, in compliance with **ISO/IEC 18013-5**, which defines secure and authenticated communication between the wallet device and verifier.
+Credential presentation in close proximity is implemented using **Bluetooth Low Energy (BLE)**, in compliance with **ISO/IEC 18013-5** and **ISO/IEC 18013-7**, which defines secure and authenticated communication between the wallet device and verifier.

-📦 Related package: [`pagopa/io-react-native-proximity`](https://github.com/pagopa/io-react-native-proximity): React Native module for BLE-based proximity presentation, bridging both iOS and Android ISO 18013-5 implementations.
+📦 Related package: [`pagopa/io-react-native-proximity`](https://github.com/pagopa/io-react-native-proximity): React Native module for BLE-based proximity presentation, bridging both iOS and Android ISO 18013-5 and 18013-7 implementations.

 ### 🧩 Native modules